dyspop/responsysrest/README.md

 ## Install ##

 1. Install Python3 and Python Package Index.
-I recommend installing Python3 this way: http://docs.python-guide.org/en/latest/starting/install3/osx/ which should alias your Python3 and pip to separate commands `python3` and `pip3`.
+  * OS X: It is recommended to install Python3 this way: http://docs.python-guide.org/en/latest/starting/install3/osx/ which should alias your Python3 and pip to separate commands `python3` and `pip3`.
 2. Clone this repo and install via source package:
 ```
     cd responsysrest/